October 2, 2020

 Here he was, the Son of God, the Word made Flesh, the Light of the World, the Bread of Life, the Good Shepherd, the Gate to the Kingdom, and at the same time the most despised and rejected man in the land.
 He’d healed the sick, driven out demons, and was on the eve of raising the dead.
 Still, they (and I should say we) wanted him dead.
 In exchange for his unwavering love, he received unmitigated hate.
 “He came to his own and his own received him not.
 But to all who did receive him he gave the right to become the children of God” (John 1:11-12).

 And many were taking him up on the offer.

-All of this has me re-thinking the whole idea of what retreat means.
-To date the word, “retreat,” calls to mind the idea of going away for the weekend with a church group and doing spiritual things—sort of like a spa for the soul.
-It occurs to me now the connection of the word retreat with the idea of running from a fight when you are losing.
+All of this has me rethinking the whole idea of what “retreat” means.
+To date the word, “retreat” calls to mind the idea of going away for the weekend with a church group and doing spiritual things—sort of like a spa for the soul.
+The connection of the word “retreat” with the idea of running from a fight when you are losing occurs to me now.
 It’s the pathway to surrender.
 What if retreating were no longer thought of as an optional excursion?
-What if we began to see retreating as essential for our survival.
+What if we began to see retreating as essential for our survival?

 2. In a world that teaches us to never back down, how can we learn the way of retreating?

 3. What might retreat look like for you at the present moment?

 We are praying for awakening every day.
 Please consider taking a 30 minute shift.
 Sign up here.

 For the Awakening,